Baccara: Mayte Mateos' Baccara (1983–present)

 Following the original Baccara's dissolution in 1981 Mayte Mateos released three solo singles through the RCA-Victor label, "Souvenirs from Paradise", "Recuerdos del ayer" and "Malaguena", the first two produced by Rolf Soja.
 Re-forming as Baccara in 1983 with Marisa Pérez, a contemporary of Mateos and Mendiola at the Spanish TV ballet company, Mateos re-established the band on the European entertainment circuit.
 Pérez was followed by a succession of partners including Ángela Muro, Sole García, Jane Comerford, Carmen, Cristina Sevilla, Paloma Blanco, Isabel Patton, Romy Abradelo, Rose, Francesca Rodrigues and María Marín.
-Mateos' current singing partner is once again fellow Spaniard Paloma Blanco.
-Although having no new hits to their name, Mateos' Baccara have remained in demand for television and live performances, performing the band's extensive back catalogue – versions of which have been released as compilations – as well as up-tempo interpretations of traditional Spanish songs.
+Mateos' last singing partner was fellow Spaniard Paloma Blanco.
+Although they had no new hits to their name, Mateos' Baccara had remained in demand for television and live performances, performing the band's extensive back catalogue – versions of which have been released as compilations – as well as up-tempo interpretations of traditional Spanish songs.

 In 1999, Mateos and Cristina Sevilla released a new studio album through RCA-Victor/Sony-BMG, Baccara 2000, as well as an updated dance version of breakthrough hit "Yes Sir, I Can Boogie" as a single.
 The album was produced by Thorsten Brötzman, who has previously worked as a keyboarder during Thomas Anders tour in Russia in 1995, and took part in many recordings of Blue System.

 In 2004, Mayte Mateos was once again involved with Eurovision, when she took part (along with Cristina Sevilla) in the Swedish Melodifestivalen preselection contest to represent Sweden with the song "Soy tu Venus".
-However, Baccara lost out to local star Lena Philipsson, who eventually placed fifth in the competition.
+However, Baccara failed to qualify to the final after placing 7th in their heat.
 A full-length studio album recorded in Sweden, Soy tu Venus, followed the same year.
 The album was released by Lionheart Records.

 In 2005, Mayte Mateos replaced Cristina Sevilla with Paloma Blanco.
 A new Baccara album, recorded by Mateos and Blanco, entitled Satin...
 In Black & White and produced by the original Baccara team Rolf Soja and Frank Dostal, was released on 30 May 2008.
 This album contained remakes of original Baccara recordings from the late 1970s and some new songs.
-The album was a commercial failure.
+Although appreciated by Baccara fans, sales of the album were disappointing.

 In 2013 Mateos sang on a cover version of "Yes Sir I Can Boogie" by the London indie rock band Sala & The Strange Sound.

 In 2016 Mateos' Baccara collaborated with Fundacion Tony Manera with a cover song of "Dame un Poco de Tu Amor" by "Juan Carlos Calderón".

 After the pandemic, Mateos' Baccara performed only 3 times.
 One show took place in 2022 in Mateos' hometown Logroño, while two other shows were held on the island of Mallorca.
 Mateos' Baccara performance on New Year's Eve 2023/2024 was broadcast by the local TV channel "Canal 4".

+On the 3 August 2025, Mayte Mateos announced on the official Facebook page for her Baccara that Paloma Blanco had left the duo and she was continuing Baccara but as a solo act.